Symptoms of Bleeding passing stool

 Certain foods can make your stools look red.
 These include blueberries, tomatoes, beets, or foods that are red in color.

-What is the reason for the blood in the stool?
+2. What is the reason for blood in the stool?

-Causes of blood in the stool range from harmless and irritating digestive tract conditions such as hemorrhoids and anal fissure (anal fissure), from tension against a hard stool with constipation to serious conditions such as cancer.
+Causes of blood in the stool range from harmless and irritating digestive tract conditions such as hemorrhoids and anal fissures, which occur from straining against hard stool due to constipation, to serious conditions such as cancer.

-If you have blood in your stool, it may look different.
-You may have bright red blood streaks in your shit, or you may see blood mixing with it.
-Stools can also look very dark, almost black and tarry.
-Sometimes you have blood in your stool that is not visible.
+If you have blood in your stool, it may appear different.
+You might notice bright red blood streaks on the surface of your stool, or the blood may be mixed in with it.
+Stools can also appear very dark, almost black and tarry.
+Sometimes, blood in the stool is not visible to the naked eye.

 Whats app Health Packages Book an Appointment Second Opinion